Congo Maisie

 Congo Maisie is a 1940 comedy-drama film directed by H. C. Potter and starring Ann Sothern for the second time in the ten film Maisie series as showgirl Maisie Ravier.

 Plot

 Maisie hides aboard a West African steamer after she discovers that she cannot pay her hotel tab.
+She needs to get to Lagos but the boat takes her upriver instead.
 She winds up in a hospital on a rubber plantation, which she must save from a native attack.